Karna: Flawed, tragic hero

 Karna is the flawed tragic hero of the Mahabharata.
 He is martially adept and equal to Arjuna as a warrior, a gifted speaker who embeds provocative insults for his opponents in front of an audience.
 He does the right thing (dharma) yet is cruel and mean (adharma).
 He never questions the ethics of his lifelong friend Duryodhana rather conspires and abets in Duryodhana's quest for power through the abuse of his opponents.
 He complains of "dharma failed him" on the day of his death, yet in his abuse of Draupadi, he himself ignores the dharma.
 He is a victim of his circumstances beyond his choosing, as much as the cause of circumstances that victimize other flawed heroes of the epic.
 His life story raises compassion, sorrow with an impending sense of destruction and fear (phobos and eleos) in the audience, as any good tragic drama.
 According to the Indologist Daniel Ingalls, the Karna character refutes the "bon mot that Indian poets knew no tragedy" before the colonial British introduced European literature to the Indians.
-Karna, and many Rajput ballads, are clearly tragedies in the Aristotlean and Elizabethan sense, states Ingalls.
+Ingalls suggests Karna and many Rajput ballads are clearly tragedies in both the Aristotelian sense outlined in Poetics and the Elizabethan sense.

 According to Julian Woods, Karna is a "tragic antihero" of the epic.
 He is both generous to the Brahmins yet arrogant and cruel to the Pandavas.
 He bitterly opposes the Pandavas and is the pillar of support to the Kauravas, yet as he nears his fatal battle, he is also willing to accept his mistakes and recognize the good in Yudhisthira and the Pandavas he opposes.